wangyongcong/HugoBlog/content/_index.md

 ## Summary

-I'm a game programmer with over **15 years of experience** in game industry.
+I'm a game programmer with over **15 years of experience** in the game industry.
 I had participated in the development of multiple commercial games across a variety of genres (**ACT, ARPG, CCG, SLG**) and platforms (**PC, iOS, Android**).
-Among them, 5 were successfully released and generated substantial profits, with 2 of them were led by me.
+Among them, 5 were successfully released and generated substantial profits, with 2 of them being under my leadership.
 I’m Proficient in game architect, gameplay development, character animation, game physics, GUI, networking, and tools development.
-I also have some experiences in computer graphics, game server and database.
+I also have some experience in computer graphics, game server and database.

 I’m Proficient in **Unity3D** and **Unreal Engine** game development.
 I had written in-house C++ engine code for years in company.
 I can handle almost everything of a game such as character controller, combat system, animations, physics, networking, GUI, tools, and more.
 I can also help with graphic code (but NOT AAA title graphic).